 Welcome to March and the month that brings us Spring.
 I hope wherever you live that winter is coming to an end.
-Up here in Ohio, it was a very mild winter with little snow and some record high temperatures.
-I will take that type of winter anytime.
+Up here in Ohio, it was a pretty typical winter with some cold and snow.
+It was worst than the last couple, but overall, I can't complain.
 Getting back to the business of the Grand Ole Opry, here are the important and historical events that have taken place at the Grand Ole Opry, or in regards to members of the Opry, during the month of March:

 March 9, 1925: Ralph Sloan, the leader and founder of The Tennessee Travelers, was born.
 Ralph and his group joined the Grand Ole Opry in 1952 and continued under Ralph's leadership until his death in 1980.
 After Ralph passed away, his brother Melvin took over as the group's leader, changing the name to the Melvin Sloan Dancers.
 Melvin continued on until his retirement in 2002.